- Strength will build you up

 My feet almost slipped; my feet almost slid out from under me.
 For I envied those who are proud, as I observed the prosperity of the wicked.
 For they suffer no pain. . .
 They mock and say evil things; they proudly threaten violence.
 They speak as if they rule in heaven, and lay claim to the earth.

-In times like these, God may seem to hide, but He is still present to present you with what you need.
-“Sometimes God gives us a gentle push of courage; sometimes He mercifully numbs us so we don’t experience the full intensity of our pain; at other times He carries us when we cannot take another step on own (Bruce Carroll, Sometimes Miracles Hide).”
+“Sometimes God gives us a gentle push of courage; sometimes He mercifully numbs us so we don’t experience the full intensity of our pain; at other times He carries us when we cannot take another step on our own (Bruce Carroll, Sometimes Miracles Hide).”

 I look up at the vast size of the mountains—from where will my help come in times of trouble?
 The Eternal Creator of heaven and earth and these mountains will send the help I need.
 He holds you firmly in place; He will not let you fall.
 He who keeps you will never take His eyes off you and never drift off to sleep.
 What a relief!
 The One who watches over Israel never leaves for rest or sleep.
 The Eternal keeps you safe, so close to Him that His shadow is a cooling shade to you.
 Neither bright light of sun nor dim light of moon will harm you.
 The Eternal will keep you safe from all of life’s evils, from your first breath to the last breath you breathe, from this day and forever. ~The Voice

 This is sad for a couple of reasons:

 - Copper prices are at historic lows, and this man lost his precious life trying to take something so cheap.

 - His attempt to steal was evidence of a steel less and easily tempted character